7 essential tips on how to get a paid internship abroad

 The most common mistake (47%) made by candidates is not knowing enough about the company they’re applying to.
 Make a list of the major points about your prospective employer, and learn them.

 8. Preparation before leaving to the paid internship abroad

 You’ve landed the internship, but the preparation doesn’t end there!
 Here are three hugely important aspects to consider:

 A paid internship abroad means you’ve got to handle the financial side of things in a different currency.
-An online bank account, such as N26’s everyday bank account, will enable you to check your balance from anywhere in the world.
+Make sure you've set one up ahead of time so you don't have to worry about this once you start working.